 There is a fine line between fair wear and tear and actual damage, so one of the objectives of our inspections is to assess whether issues we discover in the property have been caused by tenant negligence.
 You can only make your tenants liable for damage, not fair wear and tear.
 As we look around the property, we will consider which issues were caused by reasonable use of the property on a daily basis (such as scuff marks on the walls).

 Our maintenance team has inspected hundreds of properties and knows exactly what to look out for, ensuring your property is kept in top condition and is fit for purpose.
-If you are a landlord and would like to discuss in more detail the service Student Haus can offer you, please contact us on 0161 694 6427.
+If you are a landlord of student houses Manchester based Student Haus would be happy to discuss periodic inspections and other landlord services we offer with you.
+Please contact us on 0161 694 6427.

 You can be assured that you are receiving the highest quality service when you use Student Haus because we are members of ARLA Propertymark which means we meet higher industry standards than the law demands.
 Our experts undertake regular training to ensure they are up to date with best practice and complex legislative changes so they can offer you the best advice.
 We are also backed by a Client Money Protection scheme which guarantees your money is protected.